-When to use Matte Prints
+When to Use Matte Prints

 Big prints play well with matte photos.
 They don’t reflect light, and they look great in frames on a wall.
 This, in conjunction with paper texture, makes it a popular choice for fine art gallery pieces.

-The added durability also makes matte prints the go-to material for books and prints that are frequently handled.
+The added durability also makes matte prints the go-to material for photo books and prints that are frequently handled.
 While they’re less flashy than glossy prints, matte photos are also less likely to pick up scratches and fingerprints from viewers.

 Matte printing isn’t always easy, because of its potential to look dull and less defined.
-Even for experienced printers, learning how to get a great looking matte print takes time and patience.
-But, if you can get past initial hiccups, its entirely possible to make beautiful mattes that make just as much of a statement as gloss.
+Even for experienced printers, learning how to get a great-looking matte print takes time and patience.
+But, if you can get past initial hiccups, it’s entirely possible to make beautiful mattes that make just as much of a statement as gloss.